yulin6/FishGame-Codebase3/Fish/README.txt

 - "sh all-tests.sh" to run all tests for milestone 2 - "The Game Pieces" which may later be renamed for clarity
-- Individual tests for milestone 2 may be run with "java -cp /usr/share/java/junit4.jar:out/:out-test/ org.junit.runner.JUnitCore gamestate.model.<CLASSNAME>",
+- Individual tests for milestone 2 may be run with "java -cp /usr/share/java/junit4.jar:out/:out-test/ org.junit.runner.JUnitCore game.model.<CLASSNAME>",
 where <CLASSNAME> is one of BoardPositionTest, PixelPositionTest, TileTest, or BoardTest
 - Test source code can be found within Common/test/, with further subdirectories depending on the software component the tests were written for.